The best RTS games on PC offer historical authenticity, strategic depth, and full-fledged power fantasies.

 Total War: Three Kingdoms

-Whereas many RTS games center on growing and developing nations of people who need food, shelter, and protection, Three Kingdoms is more concerned with all-out warfare.
+Whereas many of the best RTS games on PC center on growing and developing nations that need food, shelter, and protection, Three Kingdoms is about warfare.

-Set during the Chinese Three Kingdoms period, Total War: Three Kingdoms has you playing as one of eleven rivaling factions as they battle to become China’s new ruler.
+Set during the Chinese Three Kingdoms period, it sees you playing as one of 11 rival factions battling to become China’s new ruler.

-It makes several improvements to Total War’s UI and enemy AI behavior, resulting in immersive RTS battles with less time spent in menus and more on the actual battlefield.
+Improvements to Total War’s UI and enemy AI are included, resulting in immersive RTS battles with less time spent in menus and more on the battlefield.

-If you’re an RTS fan, chances are you’ll feel right at home controlling units and resources on the battlefield while spreading influence throughout China.
+If you’re an RTS fan, chances are you’ll feel right at home controlling units and resources while spreading influence throughout China.

-Iron Harvest takes a handful of liberties in depicting WWI-era combat, particularly the presence of bipedal dieselpunk mechs with the ability to level entire forests and turn buildings into piles of rubble.
+Iron Harvest takes a handful of liberties in depicting WWI-era combat, particularly the presence of bipedal dieselpunk mechs.

 In many ways, the game feels like a spiritual successor to Company of Heroes if the ground troops were accompanied by hulking machines.

-There’s also a bit of base-building mixed in, though that plays second-fiddle in Iron Harvest’s central campaign, which can be played either solo or with a co-op buddy.
+There’s also some base-building mixed in and the central campaign can be played either solo or cooperatively.

 They Are Billions